ReskosNick/Projects/Pthreads and OpenMP Applications/README.md

 # Parallel Programming Projects: Pthreads & OpenMP

-This folder contains a collection of parallel programming applications developed using **Pthreads** and **OpenMP** in C/C++.
-These projects were created as part of coursework and experimentation in high-performance computing and parallel processing.
+This folder contains a collection of parallel programming applications developed using **Pthreads** and **OpenMP** in C. These projects were created as part of coursework and experimentation in high-performance computing and parallel processing.

 ## Contents